-The graph below compares the total return of the Company over the period from 1 March 2006 to 30 November 2019 with the total return from notional investments in the FTSE AIM All-Share index and FTSE Small-Cap ex-investment companies index over the same period.
-The Directors consider these to be the most appropriate benchmarks but would remind investors that approximately 18% of the FTSE AIM All-share index is attributable to resources, investment vehicles and property sector stocks which VCTs cannot invest in.
+The graph below compares the total return of the Company over the period from 1 March 2006 to 30 November 2020 with the total return from notional investments in the FTSE AIM All-Share Index and FTSE SmallCap (ex-investment companies) Index over the same period.
+The FTSE AIM All-Share Index is a stock market index consisting of all companies quoted on the Alternative Investment Market and the FTSE SmallCap Index is an index of small market capitalisation companies.
+The Directors consider these to be the most appropriate in helping shareholders benchmark returns from the Company but would remind investors that approximately 10.1% of the FTSE AIM All-share Index is attributable to resources, investment vehicles and property sector stocks which VCTs cannot invest in.
 VCTs are also limited to investing into companies with certain size and age restrictions.
-The inclusion of the FTSE All Share index is to provide a wider stockmarket context.
+The inclusion of the FTSE All Share Index is to provide a wider stock market context.
 Investors should be reminded that shares in VCTs generally continue to trade at a discount to the NAV of the Company.